 No, and if you’ve ever had a baby yourself, you’ve probably done it, as stats show that the vast majority of people do swaddle.
 In fact, studies cited by Clarke demonstrated that swaddled infants sleep longer and, in preterm babies, swaddling improves neuromuscular development.

-What is the right position if swaddling a baby?
+What is the right way to swaddle a baby?

 This video by the International Hip Dysplasia Institute explains nicely how to swaddle whilst reducing the risk of harm to the hips:

-But essentially, don’t swaddle too tightly as it can encourage dysplasia and possibly dislocation.
-The hips should be free to allow some movement, but you can swaddling tightly around the arms.
+But essentially, don’t swaddle too tightly, as it can encourage dysplasia and possibly dislocation.
+The hips should be free to allow some movement, but you can swaddle tightly around the arms.

 What’s the medical community’s take on this?